 The Netherlands is one of the twenty largest economies in the world and is a leading global knowledge economy.
 The country has a long history of invention and trade with other countries.
 In these times of global social and economic challenges, the Netherlands will also have to consider how innovation and entrepreneurship can continue to grow.
 These social challenges create a demand for public goods such as clean energy, sustainably produced food, affordable health care, clean drinking water and safe deltas.
 The Netherlands is a leader in products and services that contribute to these solutions.
 As these challenges are not unique to the Netherlands, they offer opportunities for export to the global market.

 In terms of size and population the Netherlands is a small country.
 More than 17 million people with a diversity of nationalities live on an area roughly twice smaller than the surface area of Azerbaijan.
 This makes the Netherlands one of the densest populated countries in the world.
 However, the Netherlands is not a small country in economic terms.
-The Gross Domestic Product (GDP) in the Netherlands was worth 951 billion US dollars in 2019, according to official data from the World Bank and projections from Trading Economics.
+The Gross Domestic Product (GDP) in the Netherlands was worth 1,01 trillion US dollars in 2021, according to official data from the World Bank and projections from Trading Economics.
 The GDP value of Netherlands represents 0.78 percent of the world economy.

 The Netherlands has a developed economy and has been playing a special role in the European economy for many centuries.
 Since the 16th century, shipping, fishing, agriculture, trade, and banking have been leading sectors of the economy in the Netherlands.